 Ground Floor Exhibit

-The ground floor of the museum features a heavy dedication to Pablo Picasso’s artwork.
+The museum’s ground floor is heavily dedicated to Pablo Picasso’s artwork.
 The Pablo Picasso art exhibit at Sammlung Rosengart is a must-see for fans of the lauded Spanish artist.
 The exhibition features more than 100 pieces of artwork from throughout Picasso’s career, including paintings, drawings, and sculptures.

-One of the exhibit’s highlights is the chance to see earlier works by Picasso alongside paintings by other famous artists.
+One of the exhibit’s highlights is seeing earlier works by Picasso alongside paintings by other famous artists.
 For example, you can see a painting that Picasso created as a teenager alongside one of Vincent van Gogh’s most notable works.

 More Exhibits from Different Artists